 - In The King of Fighters, thanks to a blood pact with Orochi, the Yagami clan (formerly the Yasakani) gained more powerful flames—but not without a price.
 Each heir dies young, while the mother dies during childbirth.
 In addition, since the clan now has Orochi's blood, this makes them all susceptible to the Riot of the Blood.
 Iori (the current heir) actually has no care in the world for his family's stigma, although there are hints that Iori is the one destined to finally break the curse.

-- In The Elder Scrolls IV: Oblivion's expansion pack Knights of the Nine, there is a man named Kellen in the Chapel of Stendarr who was cursed by something stupid his ancestor did.
+- In Oblivion's Knights of the Nine expansion, there is a man named Kellen in the Chapel of Stendarr who was cursed by something stupid his ancestor did.
 He's bedridden and can hardly stand from the fatigue caused by the curse.
-The player is supposed to cure him.
+Naturally, the Player Character has to lift the curse and cure him.

 - In the Interactive Fiction game Curses!, the protagonist is trying to find a Tourist Map of Paris in his ancestral home's attic.
 After reading a few biographies of previous members of the family, it becomes apparent that everyone in the family is cursed to undertake a task and never finish it.
 Previous tasks include finding a five-leaf clover, finishing the biographies of the family, or finding a legendary river.
 Your quest?
 Getting that map.